zemetad/MVCProjects/README.md

+# MVCProjects#

-# MVCProjects#To run no further action is needed.
+To run no further action is needed.

-it has connected to LocalDB but if you want to connect it to <SQL Server> go to <appsetting.json> file to change the server and database name as shown below.
+It has connected to LocalDB but if you want to connect it to <SQL Server> go to <appsetting.json> file to change the server and database name as shown below.

 "LGXContext": "Server=<yourservername>;Database=<yourdatabase>;Trusted_Connection=True;MultipleActiveResultSets=true"